cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

     session.run("pytest", *args)
 ```

-You know have deterministic linter checks.
-Enjoy the convenience and reliability
+Your linter checks are now deterministic, and your Nox sessions benefit from
-of Poetry's dependency management for your Nox sessions!
+Poetry's convenient and reliable dependency management.

 ## Thanks for reading!